Shouldn’t the landlord deal with my noisy demanding, downstairs neighbors?

 If the landlord refuses to intervene, you have a couple of other possible courses of action.

 If you can convince a judge that the harassment from the neighbor constitutes an intolerable situation for you, you might be able to get out of your lease without being responsible for future rent.

 Of course, if you have a month-to-month rental agreement instead of a lease, you can leave by giving the proper amount of notice, which is 30 days in most states.

 You could also decide to stay and try to go through mediation to address the issue.

-How does a fixed-term lease protect tenants and owners or managers?
+How does a fixed-term lease protect tenants, owners, or managers?

 What laws are there about smoking in or near the apartment?

-- Your lease agreement has a clause called “joint and several liability” which implies that you and your roommate are one in the same.
+Your lease agreement has a clause called “joint and several liabilities” which implies that you and your roommate are one and the same.